LucaHermann/bnblproto/README.md

 # bnblproto
-protype of future app for benibla
+protype of future app for benibla.